In a world where I can get my food on demand, why would it matter so much where and how I source my food?

 We have developed relationships over the years with the following farms/outlets and have items either in office or via drop-off available for cash/check (direct to the source):

-Nature’s Pantry Farm beef, pork, and farm fresh eggs (these are $4 and go fast!).
+- Nature’s Pantry Farm beef, pork, and farm fresh eggs.
 Their meat is priced per package for super easy pick up.
-Will have

-Dan & Becky’s Market of Cokato will be delivering fresh frozen whole chickens beginning in June.
-At $3.80/# they are a cost effective way to get more than one meal per week in for our family.
+- Dan & Becky’s Market of Cokato will be delivering fresh frozen whole chickens.
+They are a cost effective way to get more than one meal per week in for our family.
 Call My Healthy Beginning to let us know how many you’d like for the next delivery.
-My personal family chicken total annually is 20-24 whole chickens.
+My personal family chicken total annually is 20 – 24 whole chickens.

 We are eternally grateful for the experience we get in sharing these incredible resources with our community.
 You won’t be disappointed in these delicious products.